Adding Value with RightIntel and Business Intelligence

 Examine client insurance needs and policies

 Ensure that clients have the appropriate levels of insurance for their particular financial and lifestyle situations and help them avoid lapses in coverage by keeping track of policy expiration dates and identifying future protection needs.
+This proactive approach ensures their financial safety net remains intact.
+Alexus shows how to analyze these needs in RightIntel here, first in Client Overview > Insurance and then in Opportunities > Insurance:

 Identify milestones to personalize your conversations